-Fort Worden Historical State Park is a 432-acre multi-use park with more than 2 miles of saltwater shoreline and a wide variety of services and facilities, including a full-service conference center that can be booked for daylong or multi-day events.
+Fort Worden Historical State Park is a 432-acre multi-use park with more than 2 miles of sandy saltwater shoreline.
+It features a wide variety of services and facilities, including a full-service conference center that can be booked for daylong or multi-day events.

-The park is co-managed by the Fort Worden Public Development Authority, which runs the overnight lodging and partners with Centrum Arts Foundation and other on-site organizations to provide unique experiences for visitors.
+The park is co-managed by the Fort Worden Public Development Authority.
+The FWPDA partners with Fort Worden Hospitality, Centrum Arts Foundation and other on-site organizations to provide unique experiences for visitors.
 For more information on food, lodging, and events on campus, visit Fort Worden Hospitality's website

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 At Fort Worden a Discover Pass is required to visit at a campsite, in the beach area and at the main trailheads for day use parking.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass and boat launch permit.

 The Fort Worden Lifelong Learning Center, located in the park's main campus, is operated by The Fort Worden Hospitality.
 Information about food, lodging, programs and events at the learning center can be found on the PDA's website.

 - Hiking trail